Researching the Legal System of the Lao People’s Democratic Republic

 • To create maintenance and development plan for Offices of the Public Prosecutor;

-• To research and synthesize the operation of Offices of the Public Prosecutor, and conduct statistic on cases, alleged offender, reeducated person and prisoner across the country;
+• To research and synthesize the operation of Offices of the Public Prosecutor, and to conduct statistics on cases, alleged offender, reeducated person, and prisoner across the country;

 • To coordinate with relevant sectors in the implementation of its works;